TuringLang/AdvancedVI.jl/docs/src/examples.md

     n_max_iter;
     show_progress=false,
     adtype=AutoForwardDiff(),
-    optimizer=ProjectScale(Optimisers.Adam(1e-3)),
+    optimizer=Optimisers.Adam(1e-3),
+    operator=ClipScale(),
 );
 nothing
 ```

-`ProjectScale` is a wrapper around an optimization rule such that the variational approximation stays within a stable region of the variational family.
+`ClipScale` is a projection operator, which ensures that the variational approximation stays within a stable region of the variational family.
-For more information see [this section](@ref projectscale).
+For more information see [this section](@ref clipscale).

 `q_avg_trans` is the final output of the optimization procedure.
 If a parameter averaging strategy is used through the keyword argument `averager`, `q_avg_trans` is be the output of the averaging strategy, while `q_trans` is the last iterate.